 Extensions to the 30-day period are not automatic.
 They are subject to both an additional underwriting review and premium as well as typically requiring a new breach NCD at the extension date.
 Insurers assess whether to continue providing cover for new breaches past the initial period at their discretion and an extension is not guaranteed.

-Please contact Bellrock’s Transaction (M&A) and Contingent Risks Team for a practical illustration of how NKBC may operate in practice and to discuss your needs.
+Please contact Bellrock’s Transaction (M&A) and Contingent Risks Team for an illustration of how NBC may operate in practice and to discuss your needs.